Bruk3/Poker-hand/README.md

+# Poker Hand

+## To run the game

+* Compile and run game.java file on your local disk

 In this assignment, you will implement a simulation of a popular casino game usually called video poker.
 The card deck contains 52 cards, 13 of each suit.
 At the beginning of the game, the deck is shuffled.
 You need to devise a fair method for shuffling.
 (It